alastria/alastria-adn/README.md

 ## Upload the LUA Chaincode (for the monitor)

- A rest service written in Lua Language.
+ A query for a rest service written in Lua Language.
 This piece of code make a query to the [Alastria's Monitor](https://github.com/alastria/monitor).
 ```
 function execute()
   return ServiceCall('https://172.18.0.14:8443/v1/monitor/status', 'GET')